 Skip to main content

-Asset operations and queries
+Asset functions, operations & queries

 In this lesson, we will implement the core operations for the pool account and manage FT4 assets, including minting, burning, transferring, and locking assets.